Opera House Manchester

 Nearby venues:Palace Theatre Manchester

-Our Creative Learning department aims to deliver a varied programme of theatrical events, projects, workshops, and classes for all ages throughout the year.
+Our ATG Inspire department aims to deliver a varied education programme of theatrical events, projects, workshops, and classes for all ages throughout the year.

-Our Creative Learning and Community Partnerships programme is wide reaching, supporting early years, young people, community organisations and adults of all ages.
+Our ATG Inspire and Community Partnerships programme is wide reaching, supporting early years, young people, community organisations and adults of all ages.